Nikelroid/Multi-Modal-Sentiment-Classification/Phase-1/README-PHASE1-PART3.md

 <body>

-<h1>Multi-Modal Sentiment Classification using PyTorch</h1>
+<h1>Phase1 - Part3 : Multi-Modal Visual Sentiment Classification</h1>

-<p>This repository contains code for multi-modal sentiment classification, where sentiments are predicted based on both textual and visual information.
+<p>This repository contains code for multi-modal sentiment classification, where sentiments are predicted based on visual information.
 The code utilizes PyTorch for model training and evaluation.</p>

 <h2>Introduction</h2>